How To Get Your Hognose Snake to Start Eating Again

 - It should also contain secure hiding accommodations of appropriate size at both ends with a suitable substrate.

 Unfortunately, many new keepers simply set their hognose up in too large of an enclosure.
-If you do not follow these guidelines of appropriate enclosure size and composition, along with offering the appropriate type and size of prey, there is a very good chance your hognose simply won’t eat.
+If you don't follow these guidelines of appropriate enclosure size and composition, along with offering the appropriate type and size of prey, there is a very good chance your hognose simply won’t eat.

 However, it’s also very important to provide a proper thermogradient of temperatures within the enclosure, especially during the winter months.
 This is the third and final mistake many keepers make when keeping hognose snakes — inadequate temps in relation to brumation and fasting.